bluesam1/collab-canvas/README.md

   - Ensure cursor updates are being sent (check Network tab)
   - Check that throttling is not blocking updates
   - Verify cursors are rendered in the correct layer

+### AI Functions Issues

+- **Problem**: AI assistant not responding (local development)
+  - Verify `functions/.env.local` exists and contains your OpenAI API key
+  - Ensure Firebase emulators are running (`npm run emulators`)
+  - Check that `VITE_USE_FUNCTIONS_EMULATOR=true` is set in your root `.env` file
+  - Look for errors in the emulator logs
+  - Verify you have `cd functions && npm install` to install function dependencies

+- **Problem**: AI assistant not responding (production)
+  - Check Firebase Console → Functions → Logs for errors
+  - Verify environment variables are set:
+    ```bash
+    firebase functions:config:get
+    ```
+  - Ensure functions are deployed: `firebase deploy --only functions`
+  - Check that your OpenAI API key is valid and has credits
+  - Verify authorized domains include your hosting domain

+- **Problem**: "Function not found" error
+  - Ensure functions are deployed: `firebase deploy --only functions`
+  - Check `functions/lib/index.js` was built correctly
+  - Verify Firebase Functions is enabled in your Firebase project
+  - Check Firebase Console → Functions to see if functions are listed

+- **Problem**: OpenAI API errors
+  - Verify your API key is correct and starts with `sk-`
+  - Check your OpenAI account has available credits
+  - Verify the model name is correct (`gpt-4-turbo-preview`)
+  - Check OpenAI API status: https://status.openai.com/

 ## Contributing